JavaScript has 5 main methods for declaring functions:

 }

-context// Works thanks to hoisting!
+this context// Works thanks to hoisting!

 console.log(sayHello("World")); // "Hello, World!"